-The King Louie Organ Trio, featuring Renato Caranto, sax; Edwin Coleman III, drums; and Louis on organ, has been playing together for years, both as an instrumental unit and as a backing unit for vocalists.
-But their first instrumental CD--featuring all-original material and appropriately titled, "It's About Time"--was only recently recorded & released (in May, 2019).
+The King Louie Organ Trio, featuring Renato Caranto, sax; Edwin Coleman III, drums; and Louis on organ, has been playing together for many years, both as an instrumental unit and as a backing unit for vocalists.
+But their first instrumental CD--featuring all-original material and appropriately titled, "It's About Time"--was only recorded & released in May, 2019.
 Basically, the guys just got tired of friends and fans asking when they were going to put out a CD of their own.
 Then Tracy Turner-Pain put her foot down and said, "It's about time!"

 To read rave reviews of the CD, including a 4-star review in Downbeat, click here.

 To purchase the CD and/or learn more about it, click here:

 To see video of the band performing live, click here.

 Louis and soulful saxophonist Renato Caranto (Merle Haggard, Esperanza Spalding) have been musical partners for over two decades now.
 The two first teamed up as seminal members of the Mel Brown B-3 Organ Group when that band, dubbed “Jimmy Mak’s signature group” by The Oregonian, began its 20-year run on Thursdays at Jimmy Mak’s in 1997.
 (The Mel Brown unit, still featuring Louis & Renato, continued the Thursday night tradition for an additional three years at the Jack London Revue until that gig went on hiatus due to the COVID-19 pandemic.)